yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 ### Upgrade to Node 10 or 12

 Yarn doesn't support Node 8 anymore, as it's reached its end of life in December and won't receive any further update.
+Note: Node 13.x is not LTS and has a critical bug that blocks `got` from doing http requests, so avoid it for now.

 ### Run the doctor